How to Obtain a Work Visa in Turkey: A Comprehensive Guide for Foreigners

 Understanding the Legal Nuances

-When applying for a ‘işçi vizesi’, you may encounter various legal intricacies that could seem daunting.
+When applying for a 'işçi vizesi', you may encounter various legal intricacies that could seem daunting.
 This is where Bayraktar Attorneys can offer expertise.
 For instance, the type of work permit – whether temporary, permanent, or for an independent worker – will affect the visa you apply for.
-Furthermore, Turkey’s international agreements, such as with the European Union, may influence your application process.
+The authorities also weigh the foreign work permit evaluation criteria when assessing applications.
+Furthermore, Turkey's international agreements, such as with the European Union, may influence your application process.
+If your application is refused, our guide on what to do when your work permit application is denied under Article 9-a explains your options.

 Making Your Stay in Turkey Official